zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/MultiSelect.md

     ?>

 ### tagTemplate
-Template to be used for rendering the tags of the selected items.
+The template used to render the tags.

 #### Returns
 `\Kendo\UI\MultiSelect`